godhelpjun/mk-sql-data/README.md

 mk-sql-data is a CLI (command line interface) app written in PHP.
 It is a test data generator.
-It's aim is to give programmers the possibility, to generate even large amounts of testing data for MySQL, INFORMIX or ORACLE databases on the fly.
+It's aim is to give programmers the possibility, to generate even large amounts of testing data for MySQL, INFORMIX, IBM DB2 or ORACLE databases on the fly.

 The generation of test data is a boring and time- consuming matter.
 Automatic solutions often fill the